Activities per year

 Beyond the university, I have taught English in various capacities at Methodist College Belfast, Carrickfergus Grammar School, Bromley High School, the Seamus Heaney HomePlace and Bangor Academy, in the last case as part of the Queen's Senior Academy programme.

-I studied English at Wadham College, Oxford, where my dissertation was supervised by Prof Bernard O'Donoghue.
-I then trained and practiced as a solicitor, specialising in financial regulation.
-I returned to studying English in 2014, and began my PhD in 2016.
+I studied English at Wadham College, Oxford, where my dissertation was supervised by Prof. Bernard O'Donoghue.
+I then trained and practiced as a solicitor, specialising in financial services regulation.
+I returned to studying English in 2014, at Queen's, and started my PhD here in 2016.